Support Centre

 7.1.
 Data processing notification

-Section 5(i) of the Data Protection Act provides that the Commissioner shall create and maintain a public register of all data controllers.
+Section 5(2)(i) of the Act mandates the Commissioner to create and maintain a public register of all data controllers.

 • the name and address of the data controller or data processor;